 Step 3.
 Choose the Right Primer and Paint

-On interior surfaces, use True Value EasyCare® latex paint.
+On interior surfaces, use True Value EasyCare® On interior surfaces, use True Value EasyCare® Ultra Premium latex paint and primer in-one.
 It comes in a wide array of colors and finishes, including durable flat, flat enamel, eggshell, satin, semi-gloss and high-gloss.
 Your local True Value hardware store's Certified Color Experts® can answer questions you have about paint and paint color.
 While you're there, you can pick up a Custom Mixed Color Sample to try a few colors on your walls at home.
 Color samples allow you to paint a small space and live with different options for a while before making your decision.
 You can also pick up Paint Idea Cards, which have predetermined palettes ready for you; Trend Cards for the latest colors; or Stripe Cards, which show shades of the same color.

 You can also experiment online with True Value's interactive Color Visualizer, where you can preview how colors will look before you paint by changing paint colors and furniture to reflect six different moods.
 Our Color Selection Tool features a color wheel with every color in the True Value® paint palette and can be found at TrueValuePaint.com.

 When painting the exterior of your home, the outside surface will determine what kind of paint and primer to use.
 It is recommended that you use latex paints, which have higher durability on exterior surfaces than oil-based paints.
 Latex paint provides better fade resistance, flexibility, chalk resistance and adhesion.
 If your home is older, it may already have many layers of oil-based paint on its surface.
 If this is the case, use oil-based paint as your base coat, and then apply exterior latex paint over it.